altera-fpga/hls-samples/Tutorials/GettingStarted/fpga_compile/README.md

 The optimization report contains significant information about how the compiler has transformed your device code into an FPGA design.
 The report includes visualizations of structures generated on the FPGA, performance and expected performance bottleneck information, and estimated resource utilization.
 Optimization reports are generated for the "optimization report", "simulator" and "hardware" compilation types.

-The [FPGA Optimization Guide for Intel® oneAPI Toolkits Developer Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide/top/analyze-your-design.html) contains a chapter about how to analyze the reports generated after the FPGA early image and FPGA image.
+The [HLS IP Gen Handbook](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide/top/analyze-your-design.html) contains a chapter about how to analyze the reports generated after the FPGA early image and FPGA image.

 #### Simulator

 The FPGA simulator allows you to simulate the exact behavior of the synthesized kernel.
 Like emulation, you can run simulation on a system that does not have a target FPGA board installed.
 The simulator models a kernel much more accurately than the emulator, but it is much slower than the emulator.

-The Intel oneAPI DPC++/C++ Compiler links your design C++ test bench with an RTL-compiled version of your component that runs in an RTL simulator.
+The HLS IP Gen Compiler links your design C++ test bench with an RTL-compiled version of your component that runs in an RTL simulator.
 You do not need to invoke any RTL simulator manually, but you can add the `-Xsghdl` flag to save the simulation waveform for later viewing.

 > **Note**: Running the simulation executable can take a long time if your device code is complex or if your test inputs are large.
 To save simulation time, use the smallest possible input.